 A searchable catalog of business model examples analyzed and presented using the Business Model Canvas.
 These examples are pulled directly from our latest book: The Invincible Company.
-Search by Company Name, Industry and/or Business Model Type.
+Search by Company Name, Industry and/or Business Model Pattern.

 In 2008, airbnb launches a platform that feels like a hotel chain but owns no properties.
 It connects travelers with owners of idle assets.